BEFORE YOU GO...

-“As part of the audit, mystery shoppers tested how easy it was to launder money, and they were able to obtain casino cheques with large amounts of cash without anyone confirming where the money came from,” Lysyk said.
+“As part of the audit, mystery shoppers tested how easy it was to launder money, and they were able to obtain casino checks with large amounts of cash without anyone confirming where the money came from,” Lysyk said.

 The independent watchdog acknowledged that the covert operation had middling success because several of her agents had been nabbed by security.

 “The mystery shoppers were not successful at the other two casino sites visited,” her report said.
-“The purpose of the mystery shopper assignment was to test whether the casinos verified the mystery shoppers’ play and casino wins before issuing cheques of $3,000 or more.”
+“The purpose of the mystery shopper assignment was to test whether the casinos verified the mystery shoppers’ play and casino wins before issuing checks of $3,000 or more.”

-“The mystery shoppers entered with amounts ranging from $5,000 to $11,000 in cash at the two casinos, played at table games and slots for a short while (usually 10 to 15 minutes per table or slot machine), and then proceeded to be cashed out with cheques,” the report said.
+“The mystery shoppers entered with amounts ranging from $5,000 to $11,000 in cash at the two casinos, played at table games and slots for a short while (usually 10 to 15 minutes per table or slot machine), and then proceeded to be cashed out with checks,” the report said.

-Overall, Lysyk’s agents were able to depart these casinos with nearly 98% of the money they had first brought in as cash – now the funds would be considered ‘laundered’ as the cheque could be described as casino winnings.
+Overall, Lysyk’s agents were able to depart these casinos with nearly 98% of the money they had first brought in as cash – now the funds would be considered ‘laundered’ as the check could be described as casino winnings.